andrewquitadamo/matrix_eqtl_pipeline/README.md

 		- `-e/--gene-expression-matrix` : Gene expression matrix
 		- `-g/--gene-positions` : Gene positions in MatrixEQTL format

-	- Takes  additional arguments
+	- Takes 13 optional arguments
 		- `-c/--covariates` : Covariate filename, no default
 		- `-o/--output-file` : Custom filename for the MatrixEQTL output, default is `MatrixEqtlOutput`
 		- `-v/--p-value` : P-value cutoff, default is 0.05
 		- `-q/--qq-plot` : Custom filename for the qq-plot PDF file, default is `MatrixEqtlQQPlot.pdf`
-		`--trans-output-file` : Filename of the output file for trans association, default is no trans- output filename
+		- `--trans-output-file` : Filename of the output file for trans association, default is no trans- output filename
 		- `--trans-p-value` : P-value cutoff for trans associations, default is 0
 		- `--model` : Model type to use.
 Default is `linear`
 		- `--cis-distance` : Maximum distance between genotype and gene